PDMLab/http-problem-details/README.md

 If you see a bug, please be so kind as to show how it's failing, and we'll do our best to get it fixed quickly.

 Before sending a PR, please [create an issue](https://github.com/PDMLab/http-problem-details/issues/new) to introduce your idea and have a reference for your PR.

+We're using [conventional commits](https://www.conventionalcommits.org), so please use it for your commits as well.

 Also please add tests and make sure to run `npm run lint-ts`.